Hostas vs Coral Bells

 ecoCoral Bells

-Well-sited hostas often last 20 years or more, while many Coral Bells perform strongly for 5–10 years.
+Well-sited Hostas often last 20 years or more, while many Coral Bells perform strongly for 5–10 years.
 Longer-lived clumps mean fewer replacements, less digging, and less nursery plastic over time.

-All metrics represent averages across multiple cultivars and growing conditions.
+Metrics summarize published care ranges and common cultivar behavior.
 Individual performance varies by cultivar selection, microclimate, and management intensity.
-Consult our testing protocols for detailed trial parameters.
+Consult our methodology for source standards and update practices.

-| Technical Metric | Hostas | Coral Bells |
+| Metric | Hostas | Coral Bells |

 |---|---|---|

-| biotech Family | Asparagaceae |
+| biotech Family | Asparagaceae | Saxifragaceae |